 These scones.
 Descendants of the Flour Bakery cookbook’s Lemon Ginger Scones.
 They’re so very, very good — as good as the original, even, but with their own personality.
 I know we’re long past local strawberry season, but if you’ve read this blog for any length of time, you know I’m not great about sticking to the food blogger guidelines of sharing recipes seasonally.
 I give it my best shot, but sometimes I forget about this amazing recipe that I made and then when I rediscover it I think, I have to share these right away because theyaresogood.”
 Then you, my lovely readers, find yourselves here reading incomplete sentences with bad grammar and words all smooshed together, because I am just so excited that I remembered I made these scones that I can’t handle myself. (more…)

 Happy weekend, all!
 And what a beautiful weekend it is.
 This past week brought us lots of really gorgeous weather — it was one of those weeks when being indoors at a desk was truly painful.
-I sit right by a window, so I was able to peer out from time to time, but I’ll tell ya — it’s just not the same.
-I thought I’d share something a bit more light-hearted with you today.
-While my own heart is still heavy with pain, sadness, rejection, and loss, I think that’s just how life is going to be for a while.
-And since I can’t bear to dwell there any more than I absolutely have to, I’m trying to fill my time with things like baking brownies and drinking margaritas.
+I sit right by a window, so I was able to peer out from time to time, but I’ll tell ya — it’s just not the same!
+I thought I’d share something a bit more light-hearted with you today, to inject some positivity vibes around here.
+I’ve been trying to fill my time with things like baking brownies and drinking margaritas lately.
 And copious amounts of cycling to balance it all out, of course. (more…)

 It’s a rare recipe that I come across that I don’t tamper with before trying it out myself.
 But Ina knows what’s up (I mean, she makes the best brownies in the history of everything…), and judging by the glowing reviews for this recipe, it promised to be a winner as well.
 Eager to use up a carton of fresh local strawberries, and a few stalks of rhubarb from my parents backyard (though I’m growing my own this year too — thanks Grandpa!!), I decided this was perfect to bring to the family 4th of July BBQ. (more…)